Sexual Offense Policy

 Note: The decision of the Assistant Provost is final.

 The individuals involved will receive written notification of the decision from the appropriate administrator.
 If the result of the appeal is an order for a rehearing, the hearing procedures described above shall apply.

-XII.
+XIII.
 Support Systems for Sexual Assault Survivors

 The Advocate (also see Section III) serves as the primary support person for any person who believes s/he has experienced a sexual offense and is designated by the University to perform the following related responsibilities:

 The Advocate offers or coordinates information provided during educational workshops to students, faculty, and staff on the prevention of and response to sexual harassment, assault, and other sex-related offenses.
 Such workshops are provided to new members of the campus community during Orientation programs and when requested.

 The Advocate may be called upon to train the students, faculty, and staff members of the Sexual Offense Hearing Board pool.
 (Board members for individual hearings are selected from the pool by the Hearing Officer).

 The Advocate will assist in finding appropriate support or referral systems for those accused of sexual offenses.